jdhitsolutions/PSTimers/Docs/Start-PSCountdown.md

 ## SYNOPSIS

-Start a graphical countdown display.
+Start a graphical countdown display using Write-Progress

 ## SYNTAX